cncf/devstats.archive/README.md

 We also want to have per company statistics.
 To implement such metrics we need a mapping of developers and their employers.

-There is a projects that attempts to create such mapping [cncf/gitdm](https://github.com/cncf/gitdm).
+There is a project that attempts to create such mapping [cncf/gitdm](https://github.com/cncf/gitdm).

 Gha2db has an import tool that fetches company affiliations `from cncf/gitdm` and allows to create per company metrics/statistics.